Can A 1031 Exchange Be Used For New Construction?

 Things to Consider

-• The new construction project must be equal to or greater than in value than the original investment property at the end of the construction and before the representative deeds it back to the original investor.
+• The new construction project must be equal to or greater in value than the original investment property at the end of the construction and before the representative deeds it back to the original investor.

 • The representative cannot transfer the title back to the investor until construction is complete, and it must be within the 180-day exchange period.

-• All of the the equity from the relinquished property must be used on construction costs or a down payment within the 180-day exchange period.
+• All of the equity from the relinquished property must be used on construction costs or a down payment within the 180-day exchange period.

-• Keep in mind an investor must close on their replacement property within 180 days.
+• Keep in mind that an investor must close on their replacement property within 180 days.
 Over the past few years, construction timelines have slowed due to labor and supply chain issues.
 Consider whether selecting completed or almost completed new construction might be a better fit for a replacement property.

 A 1031 exchange can be difficult on a new construction property.
 There are many variables, so it is highly advisable to work with a knowledgeable partner to navigate the process.